 Video of the Day

-Community Association Management License Requirements
+Getting a Community Association Management License in Illinois

 You need to be at least 21 years old to be eligible for a community association management license in Illinois.
 These licenses are administered by the Certified Manager of Community Associations certification program.
 The 20-hour course takes a few days and can be done in person or online, and you can then study for the exam.
 Once a future property manager has completed and passed that exam, a community association manager application for licensure must be completed and submitted to the IDFPR; the fee for this is $300.